Newdock History, Family Crest & Coats of Arms

 The surname Newdock was first found in Breckonshire (Breconshire) in Wales where they held a family seat from the time of the Norman Conquest of England by Duke William of Normandy in the year 1066.
 Bernard of Neuf-Marche near Neufchatel in Normandy, a Norman noble at Hastings, founded a priory at Bracknock which was a cell of the Battel Abbey in Sussex.
 His successor, Baron Newmarch was summoned to Parliament.
 Adam de Newmarch was Baron Newmarch.

 Early History of the Newdock family

-Another 167 words (12 lines of text) covering the years 129 and 1290 are included under the topic Early Newdock History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newdock research.
+Another 84 words (6 lines of text) covering the years 129 and 1290 are included under the topic Early Newdock History in all our PDF Extended History products and printed products wherever possible.

 Newdock Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Newmarch, Newmarche, Newmarsh, Newmarshe, Newmark, Numarch, Numarche, Numark, Newmack, Newdiche, Newdick and many more.

 Early Notables of the Newdock family (pre 1700)